-If the engine oil pressure warning symbol Fig. 50-A in the multifunctional display lights up with the engine running, there is a risk of engine damage!
+• If the engine oil pressure warning symbol Fig. 50-A in the multifunction display lights up with the engine running, there is a risk of engine damage!
 Stop the vehicle in the safe range.
 Turn the engine off immediately and check the oil level.
-Have the cause of the inadequate engine oil pressure removed.
+Have the cause of the inadequate engine oil pressure remedied.

-- The engine can be started only if the accelerator pedals Fig. 6-38 and Fig. 6-39 are in neutral position and the brake pedal Fig. 48-47 is depressed. - The ignition switch Fig. 8-82 has a start repeating interlock.
-Switch back to position 0 for a further start. - Do not repeat the starting procedure more than 3 times, then let the starter cool down. - After starting the cold engine, let it warm up with slightly increased idling speed. - At temperatures below 10 °C, the engine speed is electronically limited to prevent damage to the hydraulic system.
-Above 10 °C the permissible engine speed is increased linearly up to 30 °C. Above 30 °C hydraulic oil temperature, the maximum engine speed is available. - Do not actuate the accelerator pedal during the starting procedure!
+- The engine can be started only if the accelerator pedals Fig. 6-38 and Fig. 6-39 are in neutral position and the brake pedal Fig. 48-47 is depressed. - The ignition switch Fig. 50-82 has a start repeating interlock.
+Switch back to position 0 for a further start. - Do not repeat the starting procedure more than 3 times, then let the starter cool down. - · After starting the cold engine, let it warm up with slightly increased idling speed. - At temperatures below 10 °C, the engine speed is electronically limited to prevent damage to the hydraulic system.
+Above 10 °C, the permissible engine speed is increased linearly up to 30 °C. Above 30 °C, hydraulic oil temperature, the maximum engine speed is available. - Do not actuate the accelerator pedal during the starting procedure!

-The ignition switch Fig. 8-82 is used for starting the engine and for switching the electrical system on and off.
+The ignition switch Fig. 50-82 is used for starting the engine and for switching the electrical system on and off.

-- Position P: the emergency flasher light, side lights, rotating beacon, number plate light, rear fog light (optional) and interior light are functioning.
-The key can be pulled out.
+- Position P: The emergency flasher light, side lights, rotating beacon, number plate light, rear fog light (optional) and interior light are functioning.
+The key can be removed.
 Position P can be reached from position 0.
-Push the key down and then turn it to the left. - Position 0: the emergency flashing light is functioning.
+Push the key down and then turn it to the left. - Position 0: The hazard warning lights are functioning.
 The electrical system and the engine are switched off.
-The key can be pulled out. - Position 1: the electrical system and the engine are switched on. - The parking brake warning symbol Fig. 50-B in the multifunctional display may light up. - The generator control light Fig. 52-70 lights up briefly and goes out after the engine has started and has sufficient engine speed. - The preheat control light Fig. 52-71 lights up, the engine is preheated until the control light goes out. - Position 2: start the engine. - The parking brake warning light may light up. - Warning lights must go out. - If the preheat control light flashes when the key in the ignition switch is in position 1, or during operation slowly or fast, then a fault in the engine control has occurred.
-Refer to troubleshooting on page 93 or contact an authorised Hako dealer. - If a service information is displayed in the multifunctional display with a flashing wrench then there is an error.
-Refer to trouble-shooting on page 93 or contact an authorised Hako dealer. - The ignition switch goes back into position 1.
+The key can be removed. - Position 1: The electrical system and the engine are switched on. - The parking brake warning symbol Fig. 50-B in the multifunction display may light up. - The generator control light Fig. 50-70 lights up briefly and goes out after the engine has started and has sufficient engine speed. - The preheat control light Fig. 50-71 lights up, the engine is preheated until the control light goes out. - Position 2: Start the engine. - The parking brake warning light may light up. - · Warning lights must go out. - If the preheat control light flashes when the key in the ignition switch is in position 1, or during operation slowly or fast, then a fault in the engine control has occurred.
+Refer to troubleshooting on page 94 or contact an authorised Hako dealer. - If a service information is displayed in the multifunction display with a flashing wrench, there is an error.
+Refer to troubleshooting on page 94 or contact an authorised Hako dealer. - The ignition switch returns to position 1.